dcouvin/getSequenceInfo/README.md

 # ![Logo getSequenceInfo](/logo_getSequenceInfo.png)

-A simple [Perl](https://en.wikipedia.org/wiki/Perl) script allowing to get genome sequences from GenBank, RefSeq or ENA sequence repositories.
+A simple [Perl](https://en.wikipedia.org/wiki/Perl) script allowing to get sequence information from GenBank, RefSeq or ENA sequence repositories.

 # Requirements
 Perl (version 5.26 or greater) must be available in your system to run getSequenceInfo.
 If your Operating System (OS) is Windows, you can get Perl by installing [Strawberry Perl](http://strawberryperl.com/).
 If necessary, please see information on [how to launch](https://www.digitalcitizen.life/7-ways-launch-command-prompt-windows-7-windows-8) or [how to use](https://www.digitalcitizen.life/command-prompt-how-use-basic-commands) the Command Prompt in Windows.